Mission: The Utah Museum of Contemporary Art (UMOCA) encourages people to explore what it means to exist in today’s world.

 The Utah Museum of Contemporary Art has been an award-winning aesthetic force and community leader since it was established in 1931.
 Located in the heart of downtown Salt Lake City, UMOCA encourages exploration into what it means to exist in today’s world through art that inspires imagination, stimulates thought, and transforms society.
 The Museum connects people around the contemporary art practice of Utah and beyond to shape an engaged and thoughtful global citizenry.
 UMOCA strives to be a place where all points of view, experiences, and ages feel welcome to explore the pressing issues of our time through socially relevant art exhibitions and programming.

-UMOCA is a four-time recipient of funding from the Andy Warhol Foundation and is also a 2015 recipient of the National Endowment for the Arts’ Art Works Grant Award.
+UMOCA is a five-time recipient of funding from the Andy Warhol Foundation and a 2015 and 2016 recipient of the Art Works Grant awarded by the National Endowment for the Arts .

 UMOCA is a 501c3 institution that is supported by public, foundation, and corporate gifts.
 Your donation in any amount is greatly appreciated, and admission is a $5 suggested donation.

 Alta Rawlins Jensen is the person most responsible for the foundation of the Utah Museum of Contemporary Art (formerly known as the Salt Lake Art Center).
 An activist and visionary, Jensen conceived of a contemporary art center for Salt Lake City and Utah.
 In 1931, she co-founded the Art Barn Association with those who shared her dream and served as its first President.